Projects & News

 Touchdown Israel! premiered in July at the San Francisco Jewish Film Festival!
 Known as the ‘Sundance of jewish film festivals’, it’s the largest of it’s kind in the world.
 Kudos to director Paul Hirschberger and the rest of the TDI team!
 The score is an energetic, eclectic mix, just like the film’s namesake country.

-Check out this cue I contributed to the score for PBS American Experience’s “The War of the Worlds”, about Orson Welles’ infamous 1938 Halloween broadcast that caused thousands of listeners to plunge into panic, convinced that America was under a deadly Martian attack!
+Here’s a cue I contributed to the score for PBS American Experience’s “The War of the Worlds”, about Orson Welles’ infamous 1938 Halloween broadcast that caused thousands of listeners to plunge into panic, convinced that America was under a deadly Martian attack!
 The premiere of the film coincided with the broadcast’s 75th Anniversary.

 Working on “The Way Home: Tibetans in Exile”, a feature-length documentary from